 Profilometers are commonly used for measuring the roughness, or finish of a surface.
 Additionally, optical profilometers are capable of taking 3D shape measurements, such as flatness, waviness, warpage, radii, step heights, etc.

-This guide introduces two points to consider before adopting profilometers or roughness gages.
+This guide introduces two points to consider before adopting profilometers or roughness gauges.
 It explains the problems encountered when using conventional measurement systems and how to work around them.
-Recommended for potential users considering profilometers and roughness gages.
+Recommended for potential users considering profilometers and roughness gauges.

 Measure large and small targets with our 3D measurement systems.
 Micron-order roughness and profile data as well as warpage analysis are possible.
 This guide covers the functions useful for measuring large components.